Skip to main content

 Modify security group

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Instance menu, click the [More] icon > Modify security group.
+2. In the Instance menu, select [⋮] button > Modify security group.

 Network interface